 Here are other District 6490 committees that help carry out the mission of International Service:

-Friendship Exchange – The Friendship Exchange Program is an international exchange program by Rotarians, Rotary couples and Rotary families.
-It provides participants with the opportunity to experience other cultures by staying in the homes of Rotarians, visiting their clubs and participating in the lifestyle/activities of their communities.
-Exchanges are often reciprocal.
-District chair helps members in establishing an exchange between participating clubs.
+The Friendship Exchange Committee is an international reciprocal exchange program for Rotarians and their families.
+It provides participants with opportunities to experience other cultures by staying in the homes of Rotarians, visiting their clubs, and participating in the life style and activities of their communities.